-In this post I am going to go through the code for a relatively simple R Shiny app that will predict Google Ads transactions and cpa (cost per acquisition) for three months plus the current month.
-There will be a graph and a table of values and four sliders to adjust spend for the current month and the coming three months.
+In this post I am going to go through the code for a relatively simple R Shiny app.
+It will predict Google Ads transactions and CPA (cost per acquisition).
+This will be for three months plus the current month.
+I will add a graph and a table of values, as well as four sliders.
+These are to adjust spend for the current month and the following three months.
 You’ll have to experiment with the app to get it to run the way you would like.

 For the prediction, I am going to use the caret package (https://cran.r-project.org/web/packages/caret/vignettes/caret.html) and Glmnet (https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html).
 Caret is a wrapper function for a number of statistical packages, Glmnet being one of them.

 Glmnet is a package created to fit generalized linear models via penalized maximum likelihood.
 This can be more accurate because there is a penalty calculation as the number of features (parameters) increases.
-It fits both linear and logistic regression models, as well as a number of other models, which makes it very flexible.
+Glmnet fits both linear and logistic regression models, which makes it very flexible.

-I want to add that I am a data analyst, not a statistician (although I have studied/continue to study statistics :-)), this is a sample app, and that each business will have its own set of features (parameters) that will work best in a given model.
+This is a sample app.
+Each business will have its own set of features (parameters) that will work best in a given model.
 As a matter of fact, the model itself consists of a few lines of code.

 Shiny App Set-up